dorsic/as6500/TDC7200_comparision/README.md

 - Clean, stable clock sources have to be used.
 Using LeoBodnar as a reference clock or HP33120A for generating start pulses adds additional jitter, but on the other hand practically no outliers were observed.

 ## Open Questions
-- The TDEV plot for TDC7200 - Why do the 10-sigma filtered traces (red and teal) have opposite direction than the non-filtered (golden yellow)?
+- The TDEV plot for TDC7200 - Why do the 10-sigma filtered traces (red and teal) have different slope than the non-filtered (golden yellow)?
 - Why aren't the AS6500 plots straight?
-Is it due to temperature dependency and vibration shocks?
+It is due to temperature dependency and vibration shocks.